 Little or No Investment in Content Creation (So You Have Something Worth Sharing on Social Media)

 Many data center-related businesses that are new to social media spend way too much time talking about themselves and how wonderful they are and too little time talking about their prospects' questions, problems, challenges, and goals.

 In a digital-first world, it truly is all about THEM -- your prospects.

 Strangers don't want to hear about your awards, how smart your team is, how state-of-the-art your facilities are, or your discounts.

 On social media, employees are all extensions of your brand.
 Some help your brand.
 Some can really damage it if untrained.

 And be sure to start from the top down.
-If your CEO has 8 LinkedIn connections and no photo, it's tough to rally employees around actively participating.
+If your CEO has 8 LinkedIn connections and no photo, rallying employees around actively participating is tough.

 What are the biggest mistakes that you see sales and marketing professionals in the data center industry making?
 Let us know in the Comments box below.

 And if you want to be the first to know about new reports, events, podcasts, and blog posts like this, subscribe to the Data Center Sales & Marketing (DCSMI) Update Newsletter.